KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-EnvCanada by CharlesMorris78](https://github.com/CharlesMorris78/MMM-EnvCanada)

-1. An error occurred while getting information from 'package.json': Error: Invalid version: "1.4"
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Recommendation: The README seems not to have an update section (like `## Update`).
-Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-4. Recommendation: There is no CHANGELOG file.
-It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-5. Recommendation: There is no CODE_OF_CONDUCT file.
-It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-6. Recommendation: There is no dependabot configuration file.
-It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-7. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).
+2. ESLint issues:
+   - forecastdata.js: Line 1, Column 7: 'ForecastData' is defined but never used. (rule: no-unused-vars)

 ### [MMM-EskomSePush by mumblebaj](https://github.com/mumblebaj/MMM-EskomSePush)